Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 There’s a reason why hemp works so well with the ECS.
 It has a set of keys to the kingdom!
 Hemp contains elevated levels of Cannabidiol (CBD), an active phytocannabinoid that works synergistically with other secondary phytocannabinoids and compounds like terpenes and flavonoids.

-What does the ECS do?
+What does the Endocannabinoid System do?

 - Endocannabinoids – The cannabinoids our body makes

-- Phytocannabinoids – Natural plant cannabinoids
+- Phytocannabinoids – Natural plant cannabinoids like those found in hemp

 - Synthetic Cannabinoids – Synthetically created in a lab

-CB1 is mostly found in the brain, and also the lungs, kidney, liver, bones, heart, male and female reproductive organs.
+CB1 is mostly found in the brain, and also the lungs, kidney, liver, bones, heart, and male and female reproductive organs.
 This receptor is more keyed into tetrahydrocannabinol, the main cannabinoid found in marijuana.

-CB2 lives in the immune system, with a significant presence in the spleen as well as the lungs, liver, bone and muscle.
+CB2 lives in the immune system, with a significant presence in the spleen as well as the lungs, liver, bone, and muscle.

 The Last Piece Of The ECS Puzzle